-Recipes for alarm limits can be imported using the "import settings" functionality (see next section).
+Recipes for alarm limits can be imported using the "import" functionality (see next section 17).

-13 Instructions for Recipes
+17 Detector Experts Instructions for Recipes

-Recipes are sets of parameters (limits for alarm) that can be saved, viewed, edited and loaded from the PVSS project to and from a dedicated database.
+Recipes are sets of parameters (limits for alarm) that can be saved, viewed, edited and loaded on the WinCC OA project to and from a dedicated Oracle database, as described in subsection 16.2.
 The procedures to perform each of these operations are described in the following sections.

-13.1 Instructions for Alarm Limits Recipes
+17.1 Instructions for Alarm Limits Recipes

-13.1.1 Export a Recipe (only for detector experts)
+17.1.1 Export a Recipe (only for detector experts)